-Drop-off on single day trips would generally be around 8:00pm but this may vary depending on the location fished.
+Drop-off on single day trips would generally be between 7:00pm and 8:00pm but this may vary depending on the location fished.
 It could also be later if an evening rise is on the cards and the client wishes to stay on, or if any food stops are requested by the client on the way home.

 A Personal Locator Beacon (P.L.B.) is always carried by the guide when travelling to remote locations

 Please note that we consistently practice "Catch and Release" (refer "Key Fishing Information")

 On booking your trip if your guide thinks there may be a better option based on time of day, year, weather or any other factor you will have the option of altering your choice either at the time of booking, or in some cases even on the day if you so choose.
 For example if you are very interested in ecology and local scenery the trip duration and time of year may mean that the West Coast or High Country lakes will provide you with a more "kiwi nature" focused experience.
 Just tell us what you want from the trip and we can tailor standard packages or when desired make it totally custom.

 - A Personal Locater Beacon (P.L.B) is always carried when travelling to remote locations.

 Multi-day trips have the following accommodation types available.
 Camping, private hut with gas/electricity, Department of Conservation public hut or Luxury log cabin style lodge located in a private isolated valley.